Call 911. When a stroke strikes, every second counts.

 Our therapists employ a variety of therapeutic procedures and equipment for prompt and effective treatment of inpatients, home-bound patients and outpatients.
 We are prepared to assist patients with their rehabilitation needs from start to finish.

 If appropriate, rehabilitation services can be provided in the home through Iredell Home Health agency.
-For those individuals ready to take their rehabilitation program to the next level, we offer outpatient rehabilitation services in The Colony at Iredell building next to the hospital.
+For those individuals ready to take their rehabilitation program to the next level, we offer outpatient rehabilitation services on the third floor of the Iredell Medical Plaza building next to the hospital.